 What decisions matter for your personal situation?
+Feeling overwhelmed?
 Where do you begin?

 Organizing your financial life doesn’t have to be overwhelming.
-Our clients find that with their financial plan in order, they can think more clearly about the future and make better decisions, allowing them to be free to enjoy life.
+You will find that with a financial plan in order, you will be able to think more clearly about the future and make wiser decisions, allowing you to be free to enjoy life.

 Affluent investors face unique challenges when putting together an investment strategy.
 Make sure you keep these in mind.

 Many Americans are operating their personal finances with only the barest minimum of knowledge.

 Bitcoin has emerged as a digital currency that exists virtually, making it different in fundamental ways.

 At what point can you call a personal vehicle commercial?

 Choosing to bear the financial burden of an adverse event is called self-insuring.
 Do you know what that entails?